fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-line-in-fusiontime.md

 ## Add a Reference Line

-You can add a reference line using the following attributes of the `referenceLine` object inside the YAxis object:
+You can add a reference line using the following attributes of the `referenceLine` object inside the `yAxis` object:

 - Use the `value` attribute to set the value at which the reference line should appear.
 - Use the `label` attribute to set the text of the label.